fbpx

 Salinity

 Salinity is the dissolved salt content of a body of water.
 High salt concentrations in freshwater systems can be problematic for ecosystems, drinking water and irrigation.
+Water for the environment can be used to assist in the:

 • recovery of wetlands from high salinity conditions

-• mobilise, transport and export salt
+• mobilisation, transport and export of salt

 Flushing sediments or moving sediments around.
+Water for the environment can:

 • flush fine sediment and encourage biofilm growth